 Is My Car OBD Compliant?

 In a modern car, the OBD 2 port is typically located in the car cabin, near the driver side.
 You can find the port access at the underside of the dashboard or adjacent the fuse box.
-Beware though, tinkering with the OBD requires special equipment (scanner, data logger) and training, there are many things which can go wrong so, always exercise caution.
+Beware though, tinkering with the On-Board Diagnostics requires special equipment (scanner, data logger) and training, there are many things which can go wrong so, always exercise caution.
 Drive-in to your nearest GoMechanic workshop for a FREE scanning and diagnostics session if you are that curious.